jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_1.rst

     def logical_conjunction(first_input, second_input):
         return True if first_input and second_input else False if first_input and second_input:
                 return True
         else:
             return False

   the test is still green

-* I remove the other statements then change the `return statement`_ to a simpler form
+* I remove the other statements and write the `return statement`_ in a simpler way

   .. code-block:: python
     :lineno-start: 21